jonniespratley/angular-webspeech-directive/README.md

 	[?]
 Does your module requires CSS styles?
 Yes

-For distribution, register the new project with Bower (a web library package manager), execute the following command:
+For distribution, register the new project with [Bower](http://bower.io/) (a web library package manager), execute the following command:

-	$ bower register [name] [endpoint]
+	$ bower register [component-name] [component-github]

-Now your component is available to the world via the `bower` package manager.
+Now the component is available to the world via the `bower` package manager.

 ### Step 2 - Create the Directive
-To create a directive with AngularJS it is best to create a module for your directive, then attach your directive definition to your module instance.
+To create a directive with [AngularJS](http://angularjs.org/) it is best to create a module for the directive, then attach the directive definition to your module instance.

 This allows users of the component to easily include the required `scripts` and declare the component in the existing applications dependencies array.